valhuber/TDD/readme.md

 This project uses the sample app of [API Logic Server](https://github.com/valhuber/ApiLogicServer/blob/main/README.md) to illustrate:

-1. **Rapid project creation and customization:** using API Logic Server, for 1-command creation of projects providing User Interfaces and APIs from a database.
+1. **Rapid project creation and customization:** using API Logic Server, for 1-command creation of projects that provide User Interfaces and APIs from a database.
 Runnng screens are an excellent way to engage business user collaboration.

 1. **Logic Automation:** using spreadsheet-like rules to dramatically reduce backend code, and make logic transparent to the team.